MalinkyZubr/Networking/Notes.md

 ### Dynamic Routing
 * when dynamic routing is enabled, the router connected to the lan address being advertised send out an advertisement, saying
-* " this ip can be reached via me "
+* "this ip can be reached via me"
 * the router advertised to will then tell its neighbors the same thing, and the route is added to the route table.
 * This continues, and the route is told to every following router